 Child Clinical Psychology: The full range of psychopathology is represented within these programs.
 Within the fellowship, clinical supervision is offered by nationally recognized experts in the following disorders: Tics and Tourette syndrome, Depression, ADHD, OCD, and other Anxiety Disorders.
 Fellows will receive training in assessment of cognitive/intellectual functioning, executive functioning, academic achievement, and psychological/emotional/social functioning.
 Fellows will also receive supervision/training in delivery of empirically-supported treatments for a range of psychological disorders (e.g., CBT, PMT, Ex/RP, DBT).

-Interested applicants must complete all requirements for a doctorate in child clinical, pediatric, counseling, or school psychology prior to start date of September 1, 2014.
-Review of applications will begin December 1, 2014 and continue until the positions are filled.
-A complete application should include vita, letter of interest, three letters of recommendation, and updated APPIC application (including the respective test names and number of times the test was administered and interpreted).
+Interested applicants must complete all requirements for a doctorate in child clinical, pediatric, counseling, or school psychology prior to the start date of September 1, 2014.
+Review of applications will begin December 1, 2013 and continue until the positions are filled.
+A complete application should include vita, letter of interest, three letters of recommendation, and updated list of assessment experiences (copy of APPIC along with a list of the respective test names and number of times the test was administered and interpreted).
 Only electronically submitted applications will be considered, and early submission of materials is encouraged.

 Send complete application to Carisa Perry-Parrish, Ph.D., Director of Training, via email: email@example.com (please note “Fellowship Application – [Your Name]” in the subject line and be sure to include all application materials in one email).
 Submission of incomplete materials may result in delayed review.